-The tough, leathery tissue that extends around the eye, protects it, and helps to keep its shape.
+The sclera is the tough, leathery tissue that extends around the eye, protects it, and helps to keep its shape.
 It is made of white connective tissue containing collagen and elastic fibers that are produced by fibroblasts.

 The visible front part of it is called the "white of the eye."
 At the very front of the eye, covering the iris and pupil, the sclera becomes, or is continuous with, the (transparent) cornea.
 The sclera is also continuous with the dura mater of the central nervous system.